- Why free play is important to your kids

 - Collaboration: Working together towards a common goal, listening to others, giving and following instructions, and making joint decisions are all critical school and workplace skills learned through collaborative play.

 - Critical thinking: Unstructured play opportunities give children the chance to ask questions, consider outcomes, and analyze information.
 In this manner, play is the foundation for STEM (Science, Technology, Engineering, and Math) and can lead to a love of lifelong learning.

 - Communication: While playing without explicit instruction from teachers or parents about what to do, children have the autonomy of assigning roles, making rules, taking turns, sharing, learning to compromise, expressing their views and needs, and listening to others.
 Being an effective communicator is considered a leadership quality and helps build self-confidence and promote a positive working environment.

-- Content Knowledge: Play provides opportunities for our kids to explore the knowledge that they have more deeply.
+- Content knowledge: Learning through play activities provides opportunities for our kids to explore the knowledge that they have more deeply.
 They can engage, make observations, and learn more about themselves and their interests.
 As children play, they have the chance to master what they have learned and expand their knowledge in a real-world context.